Common questions about Addison’s disease

 What are the Signs/Symptoms of Addison’s Disease?

-Many of the symptoms of Addison’s disease develop slowly overtime, Mayo Clinic provides a list of these symptoms that include:
+Many of the symptoms develop slowly over time, Mayo Clinic provides a list of these symptoms that include:

 - Extreme fatigue

 - Abdominal pain

 - Body hair loss

 No, there is no definite cure.
 However, it is treatable, and with the proper monitoring and treatment many people diagnosed with the disease live perfectly normal lives.